 Interestingly, people who practice a lot of deep dive training have a similar blood composition to those that live at high altitude.
 Their bodies adapt to the harsh environment and become more efficient at using oxygen.

 - Clears your mind.
-Similar to a form of meditation, freediving requires extreme focus on one thing at a time.
+Similar to a form of meditation, freediving requires an extreme focus on one thing at a time.
 When diving, all your daily distractions melt away as you focus intently on the dive.
 This is true for all underwater sports to some degree, but particularly with freediving.
-The lack of sound and other sensory diversions truly present a unique environment for clearing your head space of any other worries.
+The lack of sound and other sensory diversions truly present a unique environment for clearing your headspace of any other worries.

 - Increases ability in other water sports.
 One of the best health benefits of freediving is better performance in other water sports.
-Whether its surfing, scuba diving, swimming, or kayaking, freediving will teach you to remain calm in the water, and not to panic if you get into a rough situation.
+Whether it’s surfing, scuba diving, swimming, or kayaking, freediving will teach you to remain calm in the water, and not panic if you get into a rough situation.
 Being able to hold your breath for a long period of time is a useful skill for any water sport, and could someday mean the difference between life and death.

 - Increases flexibility.
 The deep breathing required for freediving requires good flexibility in the thoracic region (from the base of the neck to the abdomen).
 In fact, the more flexible your thoracic region is the more you will be able to inhale with a maximum breath.
 Because of this, freediving training focuses on increasing flexibility in the back and neck.
-Another area of training focus are breathing exercises that focus on diaphragm expansion.
+Another area of training focus is breathing exercises that focus on diaphragm expansion.

 - Good for joints.
-One of the major health benefits of freediving is the positive effect on joint health.
+One of the major health benefits of freediving is a positive effect on joint health.
 When you are underwater, hydrostatic pressure is exerted over your entire body from the weight of the water.
 This means swelling in joints is reduced, so people with swollen joints from injuries or arthritis are often able to exercise without pain underwater.

 - Boosts feel-good neurotransmitters.
 Just like the rush you feel after a hard workout, freediving boosts the feel-good neurotransmitters in your body.
-Adrenaline, noradrenaline and dopamine are greatly elevated during and after freediving.
-This study demonstrated the enhanced levels of neurotransmitters in freedivers, and explained them as being necessary for the enhanced red blood cell function that freedivers require.
+Adrenaline, noradrenaline, and dopamine are greatly elevated during and after freediving.
+This study demonstrated the enhanced levels of neurotransmitters in freedivers and explained them as being necessary for the enhanced red blood cell function that freedivers require.